KaijCH/interview_assessments/network_peer_contribution/network_peer_contribution.md

 1. Implementing function `NetworkServer.record_chunk_transaction()` to persist network peer interactions

-2. Implementing function `NetworkServer.rank_vehicles()` that yeilds a list of peer's contribution, in desc order
+2. Implementing function `NetworkServer.rank_peers()` that ranks peer instances by each contribution, returning list of peer_id in desc order

 3. (Follow-up) Providing the difference between total peer-to-peer contribution value and if direct-distributes to all peer instances